malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 Predictive Coding is one such theory.
 It holds that much of brain function is the result of such inference (Friston, 2010; Clark, 2013 and 2019; Kilner, Friston, Frith, 2007), including not just perception but also action generation (Friston, 2010).
 The explanation stems from the observation that Bayesian inference is analytically intractable for most problems, but can be solved through the _empirical bayes method_ by _factorising_ the problem space (Buckley et al, 2017).
 A so called _generative model_, which models the the causal structure from environment state to sensory signal, can be approximated by factorising it in three ways (Buckley et al, 2017; Millidge, Seth, Buckley, 2021).
 Firstly, the state of the environment at a given moment in time can be factorised as a multi-variate combination of independent gaussians.
 Secondly, the time-dependent dynamics of state can be factorised into the current value, its first-order derivative, its second-order derivative, and so on.
 Thirdly, the unknown relationships between latent causes can be modelled and learned as a hierarchy of layers (Friston, 2008), with each successive layer acting as a generative model of the layer before.

 This factorisation can be distributed across the neural structure of the cortex (Mumford, 1991; Rao and Ballard, 1999), with activity of each individual neuron representing the mean of the gaussian distribution of the particular variable that it models (Buckley et al, 2017), and possibly also representing the variance (Feldman, Friston, 2010).
 Some aspects of this 3-dimensional factorisation can be seen in the structure and activity within the brain.
-For example, the hierarchical nature of brain processing can be seen in the way that  the primary visual cortex processes visual information at a lower level of representation than the visual association area, and similarly for the primary and secondary somatosensory areas [citations].
-Additionally, there is some evidence that neurons within the cortex are formed into _columns_, where the neurons in each column together model a single multi-dimensional variable (Mountcastle, 1997), likely modelling the full covariance matrix between those dimensions.
+For example, the hierarchical nature of brain processing can be seen in the way that  the primary visual cortex processes visual information at a lower level of representation than the visual association area [citation], and similarly for the primary and secondary somatosensory areas (explained in _[Neuroscience Online, "Chapter 3: Motor Cortex"](https://nba.uth.tmc.edu/neuroscience/m/s3/chapter03.html)_).
+Additionally, there is some evidence that neurons within the cortex are formed into _columns_, where the neurons in each column together model a single multi-dimensional variable (Mountcastle, 1997), likely modelling the full covariance matrix between those dimensions [citation].

 ![predictive coding](files/A-coherent-theory-v1-predictive-coding.drawio.png)